SaleemSamaldeen/1and1/README.md

 # Pre - requisites:
 1. Download Maven and Allure binaries and set path in your Environment Variables to get allure report
-2. Use cmd allure serve project path + allure-results
+2. Use cmd allure serve project path + allure-resultsscree